ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 - **Python 3 and beyond**
   - Ansible Core Engine and Core modules will be tested on Python 3
-  - Communicate with Linux distros to provide Ansible running on Python3
+  - Communicate with Linux distros to provide Ansible running on Python 3
-  - Check for Py3 tests on core modules and create any missing
+  - Check for Python 3 tests on core modules and create any missing

 - **Ansible-Config**
   - New yaml format for config